10 Leukemia Symptoms That Usually Go Ignored

-Though some of these symptoms can also result from less serious conditions, if you're worried, you should see a medical specialist for a check-up and, if it's your case, an early diagnosis
+Even though some of these symptoms can also result from less serious conditions, if you're worried, you should see a medical specialist for a check-up and, if necessary, an early diagnosis

-In leukemia patients however, bone marrow produces them irregularly and, despite producing white blood cells, they fail to protect the body because they’re defective.
+White blood cells are an important part of the body’s defense mechanisms.
+They grow and divide according to the needs of our body.
+In leukemia patients, however, our bone marrow produces them irregularly.
+Despite producing white blood cells, they fail to protect the body because they’re defective.

 2. Bone or joint pain

 There are many illnesses that can lead to bone and joint pain.
 However, in the case of leukemia, the pain results from the accumulation of defective white blood cells.
 Patients feel a sharp pain or dull ache that varies in severity depending on the affected area.

 Headaches are one of the most ignored leukemia symptoms.
 It’s a particular problem in cases of acute leukemia, and are often severe and long-lasting.
 Headaches occur because there’s a restriction in the blood flow towards the brain and spinal chord.
 It’s similar to when blood vessels contract in the case of migraines.